brodyee/FunCZIDM/README.md

 Rscript "$COMBINE"
 ```

-If using a windows machine, either using WSL or Git Bash will allow for this
+If using a Windows machine, either using WSL or Git Bash will allow for this
 script to run.
 There are other options for running multiple R processes
 simultaneously, though they may result in differing results due to the random
 number generation.

-### `conda` Enviroment for `shiny` App
+### `conda` Environment for `shiny` App

-While it is not required to make an `conda` enviroment, we recommend it to
+While it is not required to make an `conda` environment, we recommend it to
 reduce multiple installs when running directly from `reticulate`.
 Also, errors
-with package installs are easier to sort out within an enviroment than from
+with package installs are easier to sort out within an environment than from
 `reticulate`.
-Below are the steps to set up the enviroment.
+Below are the steps to set up the environment.

 #### Installing `conda`

 If you do not currently have conda installed, you can install it locally
 [here](https://www.anaconda.com/download/success).
-Choose the appropiate file
+Choose the appropriate file
 under Miniconda Installers, and click on it after installing.

-#### Creating the Enviroment for the `shiny` app
+#### Creating the Environment for the `shiny` app

-The everything nessicary for the `shiny` app python enviorment is contained in
+Everything necessary for the `shiny` app python enviorment is contained in
 `inst/app/environment.yml`.
 One can download it from GitHub or find it locally
 after installing the package with the following line in R: